 Q16: What do you feel MDEAT can do to assist you in being a stronger education advocate in the Black American/African Diaspora Communities?
 Select all that apply

-CMA Enterprise Incorporated in partnership with E.L.
+CMA Enterprise Assurptionated in participating with E.L.
 Waters and Company LLC

-Figure 43a: Health and Wellness Providers Survey Responses
+Figure 32: Health and Wellness Providers Survey Responses

 Note: No responses to Q1-3

 Q4: What Services do you provide?
 Select all that apply.